GSP

 The following options change the way commandline updates the command line buffer:

-• -a or --append do not remove the current commandline, append the specified string at the end of it
+Do not remove the current commandline, append the specified string at the end of it.

 The following options change what part of the commandline is printed or updated:

-• -b or --current-buffer select the entire commandline, not including any displayed autosuggestion (default)
+Select the entire commandline, not including any displayed autosuggestion (default).

-• -j or --current-job select the current job - a job here is one pipeline.
-It stops at logical operators or terminators (;, & or newlines).
+Select the current job - a job here is one pipeline.
+Stops at logical operators or terminators (;, &, and newlines).

-• -p or --current-process select the current process - a process here is one simple command.
-It stops at logical operators, terminators or pipes.
+Select the current process - a process here is one command.
+Stops at logical operators, terminators, and pipes.

 The following options change the way commandline prints the current commandline buffer: